 Students who enter college without a concrete career plan should pick a major that prepares them for a variety of occupations or graduate school.
 By taking general education courses during the first years of college, students can easily change majors if they choose a major that requires a specific area of study.

 Questions to Ask Yourself Before Choosing Your Major

 Asking yourself the following questions before making a choice can save you a lot of time, trouble, and money:

 Are you interested in this area of study?

 If you are thinking about a particular major because it is a requirement for your career path, it is hopefully something that interests you.
 If it doesn't, it might be prudent to either reconsider your occupation or find out if there are alternative areas of study that interest you more.
 It will be nearly impossible to do well in school while studying something that bores you.

 Can you succeed in this major?

-The area of study you are thinking about may seem extremely interesting to you but is earning a degree in it feasible?
-Will you be able to get good grades or even pass your classes?
-How about the classes that aren't in your major but are also required for your degree?
-Let's say you want to earn a business degree with a major in marketing.
-You will also have to take accounting, economics and statistics classes.
+The area of study you are thinking about may seem extremely interesting, but ask yourself if earning a degree in it is feasible?
+Do you have the ability to get good grades, or will it be a constant struggle?
+There will also be required courses outside your major.
+For instance, to earn a business degree with a major in marketing, you will also have to take accounting, economics, and statistics classes.
 Can you do well in them?